classiebit/addchat-laravel-pro-docs/resources/docs/1.1/installation.md

  php artisan migrate
  ```

-2. Unzip the `addchat-laravel-pro.zip` file.
-Copy `addchat-laravel-pro` & `addchat-vuejs-pro` and paste them into Laravel website root directory.
+2. Unzip the `addchat-laravel-pro-1.1.0.zip` file you downloaded.
+Then unzip the `addchat-laravel-pro.zip` & `addchat-vuejs-pro.zip` files and copy the `addchat-laravel-pro` & `addchat-vuejs-pro` folder and place it in your Laravel application root directory (near **vendor** folder).

- >{warning} The folder name must be same as `addchat-laravel-pro` and `addchat-vuejs-pro`.

 3. Open your Laravel application `composer.json` file and paste the below code in the end (right before last curly `}` bracket)